High Availability for IDA Application on Liberty and HAProxy

 3. Customize the SSL server key for Liberty

-• Create SSL certificate by keytool command
+• Create an SSL certificate using the keytool command

-keytool -genkeypair -alias MyLibertyKey -keyalg RSA -keysize 2048 -sigalg SHA256withRSA -dname "cn=<hostname>, o=<organization>, ou=<organizational unit>, c=<coutry>" -validity 365 -storetype PKCS12 -keypass idaAdmin -storepass idaAdmin -keystore <path_to_liberty>/wlp/usr/servers/<SERVER_NAME>/resources/security/libertykeystore.p12 -ext san=dns:<hostname>
+keytool -genkeypair -alias MyLibertyKey -keyalg RSA -keysize 2048 -sigalg SHA256withRSA -dname "cn=<hostname>, o=<organization>, ou=<organizational unit>, c=<country>" -validity 365 -storetype PKCS12 -keypass idaAdmin -storepass idaAdmin -keystore <path_to_liberty>/wlp/usr/servers/<SERVER_NAME>/resources/security/libertykeystore.p12 -ext san=dns:<hostname>

-• configure the keystore in server.xml
+• Configure the keystore in server.xml

 <keyStore id="defaultKeyStore" password="idaAdmin" location="${server.config.dir}/resources/security/libertykeystore.p12" />